sgronlund/aoc/README.md

 ## 2021

 Will try to complete as many as my sanity and time allows me to.
 Most, or rather all, solution will be done in Golang.

+## 2022

+Long time no see, this year it looks like it'll be Lua as the main language.
+Just felt like it :shrug: